SudeevDivakar/Inventory_Management_Microservices-communication-using-RabbitMQ/README.md

 RabbitMQ used as a message broker and Docker used for containerization.
 MongoDB used as the database to store inventory data.

+The project is made up of a producer and four consumers.
+The producer sends messages to an exchange which then routes the messages in the appropriate queues.
+The queues connect to their respective consumers which all perform various database operations.

 ## Preview

 ![Alt text](./output_images/microservice_one.png)